aleksha/data-analysis-tutorial/session-1/README.md

 ## Chi-squared method

-For the case of the large **N**, when the data can be grouped in bins with the binning which covers enogh all features of shapes for a signal and a background distributions, a method of the chi-squared minimization could be used to obtain parameters of distributions.
+For the case of the large **N**, when the data can be grouped in bins with the binning which covers enough all features of shapes for a signal and a background distributions, a method of the chi-squared minimization could be used to obtain parameters of distributions.